powelllabinye21/Maze-Puzzle-Game/README.md

 # Maze-Puzzle-Game
 A puzzle written in C code with a command line 2-D map

-Gave preview
+Game preview

-Wins

-Lose

-Try again
+Wins prints out a "congratulations" message

+Lose - Program asks user to try again or leave the gam